SofiaDiCapua/SofiaDiCapua.github.io/_posts/Bladder_Cancer_Annotation_Xenium.md

 ---
 ## 3. Problem description
+> *The aim here is to annotate cell types in the Xenium data.
+Xenium can allow us to take the position of the gene by limiting the variaety of genes it can read, making cell annotation extra hard compared to single cell analysis.*
+---

 After quality control and preprocessing (sketch, PCA, etc.), the first key step is **clustering**.
 The rest of the annoation pipeline will depend on these clusters, the best algorithm for this task with biological datasets is the **Leiden** algorithm, , offering faster computation and guaranteeing better-connected communities.

 In Seurat, Leiden is algorithm = 4 in `FindClusters()`